 Orthodontic treatment is no longer just for children and teens.
-In fact, the American Association of Orthodontists states that one in five orthodontic patients is over the age of 21.
-Many adults are choosing to receive treatment because they understand the importance of maintaining their health, and they want to feel better about their appearance.
+In fact, the American Association of Orthodontists states that 27% of orthodontic patients are adults.
+Many adults are choosing to receive treatment because they understand the importance of maintaining and keep their health, chew comfortably, and feel better about their appearance.
 Parent and grandparents, you are never too old to have straight teeth.

 Adults everywhere are taking advantage of the opportunity to receive orthodontic care, and you can too.

 Common reasons why adults are considering orthodontic treatment

 - A bad bite or malocclusion, causes teeth to fit together incorrectly resulting in excesive "wear and tear" of the teeth, chewing muscles, and jaw joints.